-Each CIBC ETF may use Derivatives from time to time in accordance with NI 81-102 as described under "General Investment Strategies of the CIBC ETFs - Use of Derivatives".
+CIBC ETFs may use derivatives from time to time in accordance with NI 81-102 as described under "General Investment Strategies of the CIBC ETFs - Use of Derivatives".
 A derivative is a financial instrument whose value is derived from the value of an underlying variable, usually in the form of a security or asset.
 Derivatives can be traded on exchanges or over-the-counter with other financial institutions, known as counterparties.
 There are many different kinds of derivatives, but derivatives usually take the form of an agreement between two parties to buy or sell an asset, such as a basket of stocks or a bond, at a future time for an agreed upon price.

-Some common types of derivatives a CIBC ETF may use include:
+Some common types of derivatives the CIBC ETFs may use include: